Security-Onion-Solutions/securityonion-docs/introduction.rst

 CyberChef
 ~~~~~~~~~

-:ref:`cyberchef` allows you decode, decompress, and analyze artifacts. :ref:`alerts`, :ref:`hunt`, and :ref:`pcap` all allow you to quickly and easily send data to :ref:`cyberchef` for further analysis.
+:ref:`cyberchef` allows you to decode, decompress, and analyze artifacts. :ref:`alerts`, :ref:`hunt`, and :ref:`pcap` all allow you to quickly and easily send data to :ref:`cyberchef` for further analysis.

 .. image:: images/cyberchef.png
   :target: _images/cyberchef.png